 What is a Revocable Trust?

-A revocable trust is established under the terms of a revocable trust agreement established by you.
-As the term "revocable" indicates, you, as the "grantor" of the trust agreement, can modify or terminate the agreement at any time during your life.
-The agreement dictates how your trust should be managed and who should manage it.
-Typically, the grantor is the initial trustee and beneficiary with complete control and use of the trust assets during the grantor's life.
+A trust is a legal arrangement that allows one person (a trustee) to hold and manage property for the benefit of one or more beneficiaries.
+As the term "revocable" indicates, you, as the "grantor," can create a revocable trust agreement during your lifetime and modify or terminate that agreement at any time.
+The agreement dictates how the assets in your trust should be managed and who should manage them.
+Typically, you, the grantor, would be the initial trustee of the revocable trust established under the trust agreement and the initial beneficiary of the revocable trust.
+These dual roles would allow you to maintain complete control and use of the trust assets during your life.

-In many ways, your revocable trust agreement will be similar to a will.
-It will set forth your distributive scheme at death, appoint the person responsible for managing and distributing your assets after your death, and contain, if appropriate, estate tax reduction planning.
-Unlike a will, however, your revocable trust agreement also is designed to hold your assets during your life.
-This ability to hold assets during your life affords estate planning opportunities for you that your will cannot provide.
+On your death, your revocable trust document becomes irrevocable and functions much like a Will.
+The trust agreement directs the distribution of assets, appoints a person responsible for managing the assets and carrying out your distribution instructions, and contains appropriate estate tax reduction planning.
+Unlike a Will, however, your revocable trust also is designed to hold your assets during your life.
+This ability to hold assets during your life affords estate planning opportunities for you that your Will cannot provide.

 Why Fund a Revocable Trust?

 If establishing a revocable trust is your game plan, then funding it is the execution.
 Simply put, the opportunities afforded by a revocable trust cannot be fully achieved unless your trust is funded.
 Funding your trust literally means transferring appropriate assets to your trust during your life.
 In appropriate circumstances, it also can include the direction of assets to the trust at death by beneficiary designation.
 Essentially, an asset-by-asset review should be performed to determine which assets should be transferred or made payable to your trust and what steps are necessary to complete such changes.
 The necessary steps should then be completed to ensure that you obtain the full benefit of your revocable trust.